 Biodiversity in South Ribble

-is
+This section outlines the current understanding of the biodiversity across the borough

 South Ribble Borough Council is a major landowner within the borough and manages an extensive network of green spaces.
-Effective management of our land relies on a good understanding of our biodiversity and our responsibilities will encourage
+Effective management of our land relies on a good understanding of our biodiversity and our responsibilities and will encourage good management by other landowners.

 There are several nationally and locally designated sites in the Borough